What Happens If You Drive Without Insurance?

 When a court enters a civil judgment against you (a legal ruling that you owe a specific dollar amount to the other party), that judgment can follow you for years.
 The other party can use it to garnish your wages or pursue your other assets.
 Attorney fees and ongoing medical expenses tied to the incident can also accumulate long after the crash itself.

-Even without an accident, your insurance rates will likely rise after an uninsured driving conviction.
-Most insurers view it as a high-risk indicator, and elevated premiums can last as long as the violation stays on your record — typically around three years, depending on the state.
+Even without an at-fault accident, your insurance rates will likely rise after an uninsured driving conviction.
+Most insurers view it as a high-risk indicator, and elevated premiums can last as long as the violation stays on your record — typically three years, depending on the state.

 Driving without insurance FAQs